imsjp/poe-tools/content/docs/exilence/index.md

 Exilence is great to use at all stages of the game.
 It provides you a concrete exchange value for all of the 'minor' currencies between chaos and exalted orbs.

-Once you begin currency making strategies, the currency per hour function becomes especially useful as a measurement of efficiency.
+Once you begin currency making strategies, the currency per hour function helps measure efficiency.